aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ---
 # This title is used for search results
-title: AVD example for a dual data center using L3LS
+title: Dual Data Center - L3LS
 ---
 <!--
   ~ Copyright (c) 2023-2025 Arista Networks, Inc.